19hours/sg-statutes/Acts/Land Titles Act.md

 (2) Where a disability has been so notified, the Registrar shall not register any instrument executed by the person under disability unless the instrument gives effect to a transaction approved by the court or otherwise proved to the satisfaction of the Registrar to be within the capacity of that person.

-### Corporations
+### Corporations and limited liability partnerships

-40\.—(1) In favour of any purchaser of registered land, a corporation shall be deemed to have the same powers of acquisition and disposition as a natural person of full age and legal capacity.
+40\.—(1) In favour of any purchaser of registered land, a corporation or a limited liability partnership shall be deemed to have the same powers of acquisition and disposition as a natural person of full age and legal capacity.

-(2) This section shall apply to all corporations whether sole or aggregate, whether created by any written law or otherwise, and notwithstanding any stipulation, restriction, or qualification imposed in the constitution of the corporation or elsewhere.
+(2) This section shall apply to all corporations whether sole or aggregate, whether created by any written law or otherwise, and to all limited liability partnerships, and notwithstanding any stipulation, restriction, or qualification imposed in the constitution of the corporation or limited liability partnership (as the case may be) or elsewhere.

-(3) Nothing in this section shall be held to diminish the personal liability of any individual or group of individuals controlling or responsible for the management of a corporation for acting in excess of its corporate powers.
+(3) Nothing in this section shall be held to diminish the personal liability of any individual or group of individuals controlling or responsible for the management of a corporation or a limited liability partnership for acting in excess of its corporate powers.

-(4) Where a corporation holds land in a fiduciary capacity, this section shall not be held to extend the powers of the corporation in respect of that land nor otherwise to affect the liability of the corporation to the beneficiaries for acting in excess of those powers.
+(4) Where a corporation or a limited liability partnership holds land in a fiduciary capacity, this section shall not be held to extend the powers of the corporation or the limited liability partnership in respect of that land nor otherwise to affect the liability of the corporation or the limited liability partnership to the beneficiaries for acting in excess of those powers.

+[Act 8 of 2014 wef 15/08/2014]

 ### Death of party

 41\.
 Where a party entitled to registration under an instrument dies before registration of the instrument, the Registrar may nevertheless register the instrument in the name of that party.

-### Entries on instruments of title
+### Entries on documents of title

 42\.—(1) Where the Registrar has issued a certificate of title in respect of any registered land comprised in any folio, that document shall be produced for the purpose of effecting registration of any instrument lodged in the Land Titles Registry and for the purpose of entering endorsements of the memorial of registration in that folio.